sameerkhoja/claire/README.md

 # Claire: Your personalized trend analyzer.

 ## Description
-Claire is a tool that utilizes machine learning and bayesian sentiment analysis to predict consumer reactions to trendy ideas.
+Claire is a tool that utilizes machine learning and bayesian sentiment analysis to predict consumer reactions to trendy topics.

 Claire's favorite inputs:
 * Trump